Do Saltwater Pools Need Cyanuric Acid? Essential Guide

 Over-stabilization

 The biggest mistake saltwater pool owners make is allowing CYA levels to climb too high.
-Unlike liquid chlorine, some salt cells may contribute trace amounts of stabilizer over time, though this is uncommon with most modern units.
+Unlike liquid chlorine, salt cells do not contribute stabilizer, as they only produce chlorine through electrolysis.

 Neglecting Regular Testing